Maintenance Checklist for a Holiday Let or Cottage

--Check the drainage from sinks and appliances for leaks that could cause rotting and dampness.
+-Check the drainage pipes from sinks and appliances for leaks that could cause rotting and dampness.

 -Check the bathroom fixtures, such as the toilet, shower tray, bath and washbasin for leaks which if undetected, can cause serious damage to the floor and ceiling.

--Turn your mattresses and replace if there are stains.
+-Turn your mattresses and replace it if there are stains.

--Check the loft for signs of moisture and burst pipes
+-Check the loft for signs of moisture and leaking pipes.

 -Look for indications of a pest infestation – droppings, smells, evidence of gnawing, chewing or wasp/bee nests.